webpack-contrib/webpack-stylish/README.md

 The `webpack-stylish` reporter will _straight up ignore_ the `stats` property in your `webpack` config, if you have one set. _(This reporter is opinionated!)_.

+### Naughty Loaders and Plugins

+Some loaders and plugins are going to need a spanking.
+For they have been naughty and are pushing wonky formatting and multiple-errors-packed-into-one errors onto a compliation's error and/or warning stacks. `webpack-stylish` does it's best to compensate for that, but be aware that some plugins will cause some wonky output.
+For example, `stylelint-webpack-plugin` is guilty of this.

+It's impossible for us to test the world (aka. every plugin ever) so if you see something off, please open an issue and let us know.
+We'll either compensate further in the code here, or try to bring the offending plugin or loader into the light.

 ## Contributing

 We welcome your contributions!
 Please have a read of